cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // both channel ends must be mutually compatible.
     // this function has been left unspecified since it will depend on the specific structure of the new channel.
-    // It is the responsibility of implementations to make sure that verification that the proposed new channels
+    // It is the responsibility of implementations to make sure that the proposed new channels
     // on either side are correctly constructed according to the new version selected. if !IsCompatible(counterpartyChannel, proposedUpgradeChannel) {
         restoreChannel()